モロッコ

 • Breakfast

-• Marrakech sightseeing Marrakech is one of Morocco's four historic imperial cities, known as the "Red City".
-Founded in the 11th century, it is characterized by red earth walls and buildings, with the lively Jemaa el-Fnaa square at its center, and a maze-like medina and colorful souks spreading out around it.
+• Marrakech sightseeing Marrakech is one of Morocco's four royal cities, known as the "Red City."
+Founded in the 11th century, it is characterized by red earth walls and buildings, and centered on the lively Jemaa el-Fnaa square are the maze-like medina and colorful souks.
 This city, where tradition and modernity blend, is one of Morocco's most popular tourist destinations.

-Visit important attractions such as the Koutoubia Tower, the Saadian Tombs, the Bahia Palace, and Jemaa el-Fnaa square.
+You will visit important sights such as the Koutoubia Tower, the Saadian Tombs, the Bahia Palace, and Jemaa el-Fnaa square.
 [English Guide]

 Lunch *Meal cost to be paid locally

-• Private car transfer We will take you to Casablanca airport.
+• Private vehicle transfer We will transport you to Casablanca Airport.

 Meals B/F:⚪︎ LUN:× DIN:×